JBishopCode/JBishopCode/README.md

 - 🏫 I am a term 3 (second year) Computer Engineering Student at Memorial University of Newfoundland
 - 📚 In my courses I am currently learning:
   - C++
 - In my free time I enjoy playing Hockey, Soccer or Golf as well as cheering on the Maple Leafs.
-I also play video games from time to time when I dont't have anything else to do.
+I also play video games from time to time when I don't have anything else to do.
 - 📫 Reach out to me at: jordanbishop26@outlook.com